ocapn/ocapn/draft-specifications/CapTP Specification.md

 eventually leads to the Struct you wish to get the value from.

 #### `field-name`
-This must be a [String](Model.md#string) designating a field of the Struct you wish to get the value from.
+This must be a [String][Model-String] designating a field of the Struct you wish to get the value from.

 #### `new-answer-pos`
 This has the same semantics as `answer-pos` in [`op:deliver`](#opdeliver).